yond3r/read-em-n-weep/output/README.md

  - ![alt text](https://place-puppy.com/300x300)

  ## Description
- - The project was intended (and assumably, succeeded?) to be a README generator -- that will be used in future projects, despite my love for hand-written readmes.
+ - This is a README generator, and can/will be used for future projects!
+(Despite my love for hand-written READMEs)

  ## Usage
- - For this product, the intent and delivery of reponses, should be followed via the Prompts provided (aka the promptUser functions)
+ - For this project, one must follow the user prompts in order to satisfy the requirements for the README generator

  ## Credits
- - N/A, no guides were used.
+ - N/A, but one can include info, if needed

  ## Collaborators
- - true
+ - false

  ## Features
  - false